Vistaus/cinelist/README.md

 # CineList

-A app for the moc=vie lovers
+A app for the movie lovers

 ## License